darthwalsh/FireSocket/README.md

 - [ ] firebase disconnect messages [using onDisconnect](https://firebase.google.com/docs/database/web/offline-capabilities#how-ondisconnect-works)
 - Any TODOs left in README
 - Any TODOs left in code, maybe won't fix

+## Testing

+Like normal, run `npm test` to run all tests.
+This includes unit tests, and mock tests using the firebase emulator and a local WebSocket server.
+See [spec/](spec/README.md) for more information.

+The [example/](example/) can be useful for manually debugging changes.

 ## Motivation for client-server communication